dragonflyoss/console/CONTRIBUTING.md

 ##  Postman mock server Overview

 In this article, we will see how to import the Swagger API into Postman and use the mock server
-### Postman
+### What is Postman?

 Postman is an API platform for building and using APIs.
-Postman simplifies each step of the API lifecycle and streamlines collaboration.
-We can use Postman to test our API without writing any code.
+Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster.

-We can use either the standalone app or the browser extension.
 ## postman mock server step

-### 1. Install postman
+### 1. Download Postman
-3.1 First of all, your installation of postman https://www.postman.com/downloads .
+Download the app to get started with the Postman API Platform. https://www.postman.com/downloads .

 ### 2. Import API

-If you need to use mock server, please import the API https://raw.githubusercontent.com/dragonflyoss/Dragonfly2/main/api/manager/swagger.yaml , as the picture shows.
+If you need to use mock servers, import [swagger.yaml](https://raw.githubusercontent.com/dragonflyoss/Dragonfly2/main/api/manager/swagger.yaml) postman official website import  [example](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/)

-Or you can also use the official Postman documentation API:https://learning.postman.com/docs/integrations/available-integrations/working-with-openAPI/ .
+Step 1:import api
 ![](/docs/images/contributing/postman-import.png)

 ![](/docs/images/contributing/postman-import-api.png)

-##### copy to collection.
+Step 2:copy to collection.

 ![](/docs/images/contributing/postman-copy-collection.png)